-See below for some background information about Chilliwack as well as a list of some of its most popular attractions and events.
+See below for information about Chilliwack as well as a list of some of the community’s most popular attractions and events.

 Incorporated in 1873, Chilliwack is the third oldest still existing municipality in British Columbia after New Westminster (1860) and Victoria (1862).
-Although very rural, with close to 80,000 residents, today it is one of the province’s largest population centres and bigger even than cities like Maple Ridge, New Westminster, Port Coquitlam and West Vancouver.
+Although very rural, with close to 80,000 residents, today it’s one of the province’s largest population centres.
+Population-wise, it’s bigger even than cities like Maple Ridge, New Westminster, Port Coquitlam and West Vancouver.

 Chilliwack Places of Interest